-The presumption is set to expire on May 1, 2021.
-Until then, it provides workers’ compensation benefits for those who contract COVID-19 (see Question 5 below for more information about contracting versus being exposed to COVID-19), and it is only rebuttable if the employer can show the employment “was not a direct cause of the disease.”
+If during the presumption period an employee or volunteer working in one of the occupations noted above contracts COVID-19, they may be afforded workers’ compensation benefits.
+(See Question 5 for more information about contracting versus being exposed to COVID-19.)
+Benefits are only rebuttable if the employer can show the employment “was not a direct cause of the disease.”
 The COVID-19 diagnosis must be confirmed by a positive laboratory test or, if a laboratory test was not available for the employee, “as diagnosed and documented by the employee’s licensed physician, licensed physician’s assistant, or licensed advanced practical registered nurse, based on the employee’s symptoms.”

 A2.
 The date of injury for an individual who has contracted COVID-19 is the date that person was unable to work either 1) due to a diagnosis of COVID-19, or 2) due to symptoms that were later diagnosed as COVID-19.
 Whichever occurred first is considered the date of injury.

 Q3.
-What if an employee, other than those listed in Answer 1 above, contracts COVID-19?
+What if an employee, other than those listed in Answer 1, contracts COVID-19?
 Are they entitled to the COVID-19 presumption?